-Policy 1: Minimize non-local traffic that

-cuts through the neighborhood.
+Policy 1: Minimize non-local traffic that cuts through the neighborhood.

 - Participate in the West Linn

 Transportation System Plan Update

-process to discourage through traffic
+process to develop a direct access from

+Skyline neighborhood to Rosemont Street

-through the Marylhurst Neighborhood.
+that does not pass through the Marylhurst

+Neighborhood.

-- 2. Use traffic calming techniques where speeding is frequent and endangers bicyclists and pedestrians.
+- Use traffic calming techniques where speeding is frequent and endangers bicyclists and pedestrians.